cansavvy/python/00-demo.md

 ## How to Use the Setup

 You can write chapters for the course using standard markdown files in a variety of ways.
 Here are a few approaches that we've found useful.
 Before getting started, you need to set up a Python environment and install the Python requirements.
 Once you have Python set up, run `pip install -r requirements.txt` from the root directory to install all the requirements.
+If you want to use the interactive approach described below, also run `jupyter server extension enable jupytext` to enable [jupytext](https://jupytext.readthedocs.io/en/latest/index.html).

 ### The Bare-Bones Approach